boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Sorting

-This option allows you to perform sorting both x-axis and y-axis at the same time.
-As we currently plotting data as per the 2D resultant table, you are unable to sort both the X and Y axis at the same time.
+This option allows you to perform sorting on both the X-axis and Y-axis at the same time.
+As we are currently plotting data as per the 2D resultant table, you are unable to sort both the X and Y axis at the same time.
 So, we have provided an option in the property panel to customize the sort setting in Heat Map.
 By default, `Auto` sorting is selected, and the sort order will be the same as per the 2D resultant table.

-X-axis sorting with 'Ascending' value.
+X-axis sorting with `Ascending` value.

 ![Sorting](/static/assets/visualizing-data/visualization-widgets/images/heat-map/x-axis-sorting.png)